sepehrmdn77/mirasys-assignment/README.md

 ``` bash
 kubectl -n monitoring port-forward svc kube-prometheus-stack-grafana 3000:80
 ```
+From this point, the FluxCD will do the GitOps operation and is listening to your repository for any changes.

+---

 ## How to Reproduce the Full Cluster - brief steps
 ``` text
 1. Clone repo